The Ward Role in Scouting

 Note: The terms bishop and bishopric on this website apply also to branch president and branch presidency.
 The term ward also applies to a branch in the Church.

-To read quotes from Church leaders about the necessity of registering immediately, click here: Church Policies Concerning BSA Adult Registration.
+Follow the guidelines about the necessity of registering immediately, click here: Church Policies Concerning BSA Adult Registration.

 Bishopric members, Young Men presidency members, and designated ward Primary presidency members register as members of the committees of the Scouting units for which they have stewardship.
 Alternatively, Young Men presidency may register as assistant leaders in the Scouting units for which they have stewardship.
 If a bishopric member, Primary presidency member, or Young Men presidency member serves in more than one Scouting position in the ward, he or she must fill out a separate Adult Application for each position (additional registrations are known as “multiple registrations”).
 There is no fee for multiple registrations.

 - “The bishop assigns a counselor to serve as the ward’s representative to the local Scouting district.
 This counselor registers as the chartered organization representative (COR)” for each unit in the ward.
-(LDS Scouting Handbook, 4.2).
+(LDS Scouting Guidelines).
 He may multiple register as a member of the committee (or as the chairman of the committee) serving the boys of the quorum over which he has stewardship.

 - The bishopric member responsible for overseeing the Primary generally registers as a pack committee member.
 He may wish to multiple register as a member of the troop committee (because he has stewardship over the eleven-year-old Scouts).